Erulosa/Dropbox-android-sample/README.md

 #### DropBox

-If you do not already have an existing DropBox application, you will need to visit [DropBox](http://dropbox.com/developers) and creat an app.
+If you do not already have an existing DropBox application, you will need to visit [DropBox](http://dropbox.com/developers) and create an app.
 It is straight-forward and quick to complete; once you're finished you'll be left at your DropBox application's settings page.
 You will need the _App key_ and _App secret_ from that page.

 * `APP_KEY` - This is your DropBox API Key, found on your DropBox application's settings page as _App key_.
 * `APP_SECRET` - This is your DropBox API Secret, found on your DropBox application's settings page as _App secret_.

-# License
-BSD